-As it happened, I might have scored small victories here and there, but in the process I had more than shot at my own foot —I had it sawed and thrown away in a gutter.
+As it happened, I might have scored small victories here and there, but in the process I had more than shot at my own foot —I had it sawed and thrown away in an abyss.
 No way in this eternity I could dream of being a future employee of Serling Fincom.
 Nor could Kanika.

-Sometime in the midweek on an eerily quiet evening, I mooted to Kanika the idea of joining coaching classes as instructors.
+Sometime before the world had started falling apart around us in heaps, I had mooted to Kanika the idea of quitting and joining coaching centres as instructors.
 I used to be rather popular among the students when I was taking classes of reasoning ability and reading comprehension at Radiance, a multi-stream coaching centre run by Jatin at Dadar.
 It had been four years since I quit, but I hadn’t let the link cool off.
 We shared a few hobbies, I and Jatin, and we met many times over mugs of draught beer, or to watch one-day cricket at Wankhede stadium later on.
 We liked the same authors and books, albeit for different reasons, and we could haggle endlessly over the characters and plots of Robin Cook, Jeffrey Archer, Ken Folet and Frederick Forsyth.
 We loved and hated mostly the same players in the cricket team.
 Given that, I was sure I could resume at the coaching centre any day I wanted, and Kanika too had an excellent chance, what with her flair for mathematics and other science subjects, except that the remuneration would be about half of what we were getting currently, or even less.

-On Friday, Kanika reported late at the office and she brought her daughter Kia along.
+On the Friday following the violent expulsion of the Sterling Fincom representative from our office, Kanika reported late and she brought her daughter Kia along.
 She seemed flustered and appeared to have cried.
 She put Kia temporarily in Mrs Joshi’s unoccupied corner, instructing her not to touch anything in there.
 The little girl sat motionless in the chair, trying to compose herself, and not to return anyone’s smiles.
 Since Kanika seemed wound-up and peevish, folks talked to Kia instead, giving her mother the space she needed.
-Kia conversed only by shaking her head in yes or no, and it was mostly no, until I happened to be pass by and ask her if she would like to have some orange juice and she nodded emphatically in yes.
+Kia conversed only by shaking her head in yes or no, and it was mostly no, until I happened to be pass by and ask her if she would like to have some orange juice to which she nodded emphatically in yes.
 That was how Kia and I ended up in my cabin, both lovers of the citrus fruit, with glasses of orange set in front of us.

 “Orange juice is God to Kia,” Kanika said as she came in with a fax message.
 “She will renounce everything for a glass of that.”